rinalds98/destination-unknown/README.md

     - Javascript

 - ## Misc.
 Software
-    - [Google Fonts](https://fonts.google.com/ "googlefonts") - 'Lato' was used through out the website.
+    - [Google Fonts](https://fonts.google.com/ "googlefonts") - 'Lato' was used throughout the website.
     - [Favicon](https://Favicon.io/ "Favicon") - Favicon used to convert 'PNG' into a favicon 'ICO' format.
     - [Balsamiq](https://Balsamiq.com/ "Balsamiq") - Wireframes (sketches) were created using Balsamiq.